What is the Find Ketamine group about?

 Finding a good Ketamine clinic can be difficult.
-There are currently over 400 Ketamine clinics in the United States.
-Some clinics are independent, while others belong to chains or franchises.
+There are currently over 200 Ketmaine clinics in the United States.
+Some clinics are independent, with others consisting of multiple sites and/or franchisees.

-- With an epidemic of opioid medication abuse, Ketamine is an analgesic, pain-relieving alternative that does not target opioid receptors.
-Chronic regional pain syndrome, Migraines, and Neuropathy are three new condition targets in Ketamine clinics.
+- With an epidemic of opioid medication abuse, Ketamine is an analgesic, pain relieving alternative that does not target opioid receptors.
+Chronic regional pain syndrome, Migraines, and Neuropathy are 3 new condition targets in Ketamine clinics.

-- IV Ketamine may assist with treating substance abuse, discontinuation of addictive drugs, and prevention of future relapse.
+IV Ketamine may assist with the treatment of substance abuse, discontinuation of addictive drugs, and prevention of future relapse.

-Some clinics offer Ketamine Assisted Psychotherapy (KAP).
-Psychological treatments before, during, and after IV Ketamine sessions can be coordinated directly through Ketamine clinics, your personal therapist, or a 3rd party KAP specialist.
-These approaches are increasing in popularity because of research suggesting superior results from the combination of psychotherapy and Ketamine therapy.
+- Ketamine Assisted Psychotherapy (KAP) can be found at some clinics.
+Psychological treatments before, during, and after IV Ketamine sessions are called by different names and can be coordinated through the clinics themselves, your own therapist, or a 3rd party KAP specialist.
+All of these approaches are increasing in popularity because of research suggesting superior results from the combination of these therapies.

 Finding ketamine clinics that treat all conditions and offer all services may not be easy.
-Each situation may require different protocols.
-Plus, the physicians and medical staff at each clinic may be more experienced in particular cases.
+Each condition may require different protocols.
+Plus, the physicians or medical staff at each clinic may have more experience in a particular condition.
 For instance, chronic pain conditions require much higher doses of Ketamine than those used for mental health issues.
 Higher doses can lead to riskier Ketamine side effects.
-Pain-related categories of symptom relief also require therapy sessions of longer durations at a correspondingly higher cost.
+They also require much longer therapy sessions at a much higher price.

 How to find a good Ketamine clinic: